MetaMask/SIPs/SIPS/sip-26.md

 Similar events are available to notify about the removal and update of
 accounts: `notify:accountRemoved` and `notify:accountUpdated`.

-Additionally, the Account Router expects the Account Snap to implement the Keyring API so it can forward signing requests to it through the [`keyring_submitRequest`][submit-request] method.
+Additionally, the Snaps Keyring expects the Account Snap to implement the Keyring API so it can forward signing requests to it through the [`keyring_submitRequest`][submit-request] method.

-### Account Address Resolution Snaps
+#### Account Snaps

-The Account Address Resolution Snaps are responsible for extracting the account address that should receive the signing request from the request object.
-This is accomplished by exposing the `resolveAccountAddress` method to the Account Router.
+In addition to the Keyring API, non-EVM Account Snaps must also implement the `resolveAccountAddress` method defined below.
+It is used by the RPC Router to extract the addres of the account that should handle the signing request from the request object.

 ```typescript
 /**